 Dr. MeeAe Cecilia Nam

-Dr. MeeAe Cecilia Nam will conduct our Beginning Polyphony Choir and will also offer three breakout sessions on vocal pedagogy, including a session on “changing voices” at the upcoming Colloquium for 2018.
-In addition, Private vocal coaching with Dr. Nam will again be made available at the CMAA Colloquium this year.
+Dr. MeeAe Cecilia Nam will conduct our Beginning Polyphony Choir and will also offer breakout sessions on vocal pedagogy and changing voices at the upcoming Colloquium for 2019.
+In addition, private vocal coaching with Dr. Nam will again be made available at the CMAA Colloquium this year.

 For several years, Dr. Nam has been on the faculty of the CMAA Colloquium, sharing her expertise in vocal pedagogy, vocal performance and directing techniques.
 She has also served as a plenary speaker and as a director of polyphonic choirs.
 Once again she will offer to assist participants on a personal basis with individual vocal coaching.